RISE Sleep Tracker

 • A gentle reminder to do a sleep reset and step-by-step instructions telling you what to do.

-We’ve covered more ways to fall asleep faster here.
+We’ve covered more ways to fall asleep faster and explore how to fall asleep in 10 seconds here.

 Expert tip: Consistently having trouble sleeping and feeling tired at bedtime?
 Get medical advice.
 You can get tested for an underlying sleep disorder like insomnia or sleep apnea.